-A script file can be compiled using the Gambit Scheme compiler (see Chapter 3 [GSC], page 9) into a dynamically loadable object file or into a standalone executable.
-The first line of the script will provide information to the compiler on which language to use.
-The first line also provides information on which runtime options to use when executing the script.
+A script file can be compiled using the Gambit Scheme compiler (see Chapter 3 [GSC], page 9) into a standalone executable.
+The script line will provide information to the compiler on which language to use.
+The script line also provides information on which runtime options to use when executing the compiled script.
+This is useful to set the default runtime options of an executable program.

 The compiled script will be executed similarly to an interpreted script (i.e. the list of command line arguments returned by the command-line procedure and the invocation of the main procedure).

 '''

 $ cat square.scm

-#!/usr/local/Gambit-C/bin/gsi-script
+#!/usr/local/Gambit-C/bin/gsi-script -:d0

 (define (main arg)

 (pretty-print (expt (string->number arg) 2)))

-$ gsi square 30 # will load square.scm
+$ gsi square 30

+gsi will load square.scm

+$ gsc -exe square

+compile the script to a standalone program

+$ ./square 30

 900

+$ ./square 1 2 3

+too many arguments to main

-$ gsc square
+$ echo $?

-$ gsi square 30 # will load square.o1

-900
+70

+$ ./square -:d1 1 2 3 # ask for error message

+ERROR -- Wrong number of arguments passed to procedure

+(main "1" "2" "3")

 '''